hydrusnetwork/hydrus/docs/getting_started_installing.md

 !!! info "For macOS users"
     The Hydrus App is **non-portable** and puts your database in `~/Library/Hydrus` (i.e. `/Users/[You]/Library/Hydrus`).
 You can update simply by replacing the old App with the new, but if you wish to backup, you should be looking at `~/Library/Hydrus`, not the App itself.

+## anti-virus { id="anti_virus" }

+Hydrus is made by an Anon out of duct tape and string.
+It combines file parsing tech with lots of network and database code in unusual and powerful ways, and all through a hacked-together executable that isn't signed by any big official company.

+Unfortunately, we have been hit by anti-virus false positives throughout development.
+Every few months, one or more of the larger anti-virus programs sees some code that looks like something bad, or they run the program in a testbed and don't like something it does, and then they quarantine it.
+Every single instance of this so far has been a false positive.
+They usually go away the next week or two when the next set of definitions roll out.
+Some hydrus users are kind enough to report the program as a false positive to the anti-virus companies themselves, which also helps here.

+Some users have never had the problem, some get hit regularly.
+The situation is obviously worse on Windows.
+If you try to extract the zip and client.exe or the whole folder suddenly disappears, please check your anti-virus software.

+I am interested in reports about these false-positives, just so I know what is going on.
+Sometimes I have been able to reduce problems by changing something in the build (one of these was, no shit, an anti-virus testbed running the installer and then opening the help html at the end, which launched Edge browser, which then triggered Windows Update, which hit UAC and was considered suspicious.
+I took out the 'open help' checkbox from the installer as a result).

+You should be careful about random software online.
+For my part, the program is completely open source, and I have a long track record of designing it with privacy foremost.
+There is no intentional spyware of any sort--the program never connects to another computer unless you tell it to.
+Furthermore, the exe you download is now built on github's cloud, so there are very few worries about a trojan-infected build environment putting something I did not intend into the program (as there once were when I built the release on my home machine).
+That doesn't stop Windows Defender from sometimes calling it an ugly name like "Tedy.4675" and definitively declaring "This program is dangerous and executes commands from an attacker" but that's the modern anti-virus ecosystem.

+There aren't excellent solutions to this problem.
+I don't like to say 'just exclude the program directory from your anti-virus settings', but some users are comfortable with this and say it works fine.
+One thing I do know that helps (with other things too), if you are using the default Windows Defender, is going into the Windows Security shield icon on your taskbar, and 'virus and threat protection' and then 'virus and threat protection settings', and turning off 'Cloud-delivered protection' and 'Automatic sample submission'.
+It seems with these on, Windows will talk with a central server about executables you run and download early updates, and this gives a lot of false positives.

+If you are still concerned, please feel free to run from source, as above.
+You are controlling everything, then, and can change anything about the program you like.
+Or you can only run releases from four weeks ago, since you know the community would notice by then if there ever were a true positive.
+Or just run it in a sandbox and watch its network traffic.

+In 2022 I am going to explore a different build process to see if that reduces the false positives.
+We currently make the executable with PyInstaller, which has some odd environment set-up the anti-virus testbeds don't seem to like, and perhaps PyOxidizer will be better.
+We'll see.

 ## running

 To run the client: